 Registered independent schools do not participate in the school census.
-Registered independent schools and general hospital schools provide data via the school level annual school census collection.
+Registered independent schools and general hospital schools provide data via the school level annual school census (SLASC) collection.

-Alternative provision and early years settings (private, voluntary and independent) are not included within school census.
+Alternative provision provided in a setting other than a pupil referral unit, AP academy or AP Free School (PRU / AP) and early years settings (private, voluntary and independent) are not included within school census.
 Separate requirements and guides are issued for the early years census and alternative provision census.

-1.2 Statutory requirement and data sharing
+1.2 Statutory requirement, data sharing and data subject rights